 As i suspected, Rick has fallen into the bad guy category in the eyes of the safe zone inhabitants.
 He tells Deanna that Pete has to be killed, because he is beating his wife and kid.
 But Deanna already knew this.
 She kept Pete around because he was a surgeon and was hoping that he would stop.
 But as Carol has mentioned, that type of abuse does not just stop with the slap of a hand.

-Rick suggests killing the man and Deanna informs him that she would never kill anyone, she would release them into the wilderness.
+Rick suggests killing the man and Deanna informs him that she would never kill anyone.
+She would rather release them into the wilderness.
 To her, letting people go is a worse fate then anything else.
-But, Rick and Carol know that if Pete was to be let go, he would be capable of shacking up with some other bad people, and return to claim the town.
-And that is a risk he is not willing to take.
+Rick and Carol know that in this place and time anything set out into the world can come back to bite you.
+Rick and Carol know that there are groups that would gladly accept Pete and assist in coming to Alexandria to take over.
+This is a risk Rick is not willing to take.

-Rick’s first interaction with Pete, almost causes Rick to lose his cool.
+Rick’s first interaction with Pete almost causes Rick to lose his cool.
 He keeps his hand on his gun as he tells Pete to go away.
-The second time he actually confronts Pete and they end up having an awesome fist fight, complete with flying through a window.
+The second time, he actually confronts Pete and they end up having an awesome fist fight complete with flying through a window.
 Covered in blood, with Pete’s head in a choke hold, the entire town witnesses as Rick lay’s down the law.
 Unfortunately, it makes Pete look like an innocent victim in the hands of a mad man.
-After Father traitor’s exclamations to Deanna and Rick sharing his ideas on executing an abusive man, Rick looks like the villian.
-Then he goes on a rant on how the people of Alexandria don’t have a clue on how to manage themselves in this new world and that only his group knows.
+Father traitor’s warnings to Deanna and Rick’s openly aggressive ideas on executing an abusive man, have already set Rick up to look like a villian.
+Rick then makes matters worse by going on a rant on how the people of Alexandria don’t have a clue on how to manage themselves in this new world and that only his group knows.